Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

   - Disables X11 forwarding
   - Sets maxminal number of auth tries to 3

+> note that in a real exam you could be asked to change a line in file, not necessarly in ssh but any file of your rhel machine, you could be asked to changed a line in `/etc/login.def` and include `PASS_MAX_DAYS=30`. so it's always good to review your basics from RHCSA before attempting RHCE exam.

 ## A6.
 Text Manipulation also called "Configure SSH Server"

 ```yaml